vexus2/CakeStorm/README.md

 6. Save the settings and restart the IDE

 ## What's New
+### Version 0.4
+- Add Open File in New Tab to "SmartJump".
+- Default keymap is "C-; V" for Horizontal Open, "C-; H" for Vertical Open.

+### Version 0.3.3
+- Fixed PersistentStateComponent.

+### Version 0.3.2
+- Fixed bug.

 ### Version 0.3.1
 - Fixed bug when first boot.